Drongo’s Close Encounter with a Race Horse

 Just scrap the substitutes, like the French should do with their bomb testing.

-'With Drawn' Withdrawn
+'With Drawn' Withdrawn (by stewards)

 At Yarra Glen races on Wednesday 5/1/2000, a horse by the name of 'With Drawn' was supposed to be a runner in the Yarra Glen Cup.
 Unfortunately the horse reared in the starting stalls and threw its jockey (Malcolm Pay) onto the ground, injuring the jockey's leg.
 Stewards then ordered that 'With Drawn' be withdrawn from the race.
 How bizarre!